-Peter T. Barbur handles a wide variety of antitrust, intellectual property and securities litigation, as well as internal corporate investigations, antitrust‑related government investigations, international arbitrations and Foreign Corrupt Practices Act matters.
+Peter T. Barbur retired from Cravath’s Litigation Department in December 2025.
+His practice focused on a wide range of areas, including antitrust, intellectual property and securities litigation, as well as internal corporate investigations, antitrust‑related government investigations, international arbitrations and Foreign Corrupt Practices Act matters.

 Mr. Barbur received a B.A. magna cum laude from Dartmouth College in 1983, where he was elected to Phi Beta Kappa, and a J.D. cum laude from New York University School of Law in 1987, where he was Articles Editor of the Law Review, a Root‑Tilden Scholar and elected to the Order of the Coif.
 Following his graduation, he served as a law clerk to Hon.
 Hugh H. Bownes of the U.S. Court of Appeals for the First Circuit.